 Ladies and gentlemen, I’m glad you’re here.

-I didn’t either, until… well if someone had just taken time to look at the art I created in high school they could have predicted this.
-I painted watercolors of Saudi women on Huntington Beach.
+In high school, I watercolored Saudi women on Huntington Beach.
 I drew a woman slipping a wedding band onto her husband’s finger.
-I painted Victorian and Afghan women.
+I painted Victorian and Afghan teens.
 I pen-and-inked a life-sized Mary Magdalene with my face, with a nail dripping blood.
 I painted Golgotha.

 And no, I didn’t wear black.
 I wore Victorian skirts and was so hopelessly romantic I told everyone I wanted 12 children and planned to change the world as a stay-at-home mother.
 Those plans, ironically, took me to the University of Virginia, through a romance and broken engagement, and finally to Talbot, School of Theology.
 You can read more about that tale in Ruby Slippers (the book).